qwshen/spark-etl-framework/README.md

       }
   }
   ```
   Each Actor has at most one output (as a view).
 To make the view sharable across jobs, mark the global flag as true.
-The view can be
-  referenced as table in a sql statement:
+The view can be referenced as table in a sql statement:
   ```sql
   select * from features
   ```
-  if the view is global and globalViewAsLocal = true, and global view can be referenced as a local view like in the above query.
+  if the view is global and globalViewAsLocal = true, the global view can be referenced as a local view like in the above query.
 Otherwise:
   ```sql
   select * from global_temp.features
   ```

   **The definition of a job is not necessarily embedded in the definition of a pipeline, especially when the job is used across multiple
   pipelines.
-Instead the job may be included as follows**
+Instead the job may be included as follows:**
   ```yaml
   jobs:
     - include: jobs/job.yaml